zilishen/documentation/content/nms/adm/about/rbac-overview.md

 ## FAQ

 1. I set the object permissions, but whenever the user tries to access the object, they get a 403 error code.
 What should I do?
    1. First, check that appropriate permissions exist for all parent objects (e.g. environments).
 A common mistake is to just set permissions for the object itself without giving permissions for the parent object.
-Also, if the permissions were changed recently, you may need to wait up to ten minutes or restart the ADM service in order for the permission cache to update and reflect the new permissions.
+Also, if the permissions were changed recently, you may need to wait up to ten minutes or restart the App Delivery Manager service in order for the permission cache to update and reflect the new permissions.
 2. I changed the name of an object, but the permissions don’t seem to be updating to reflect the name change.
 Is this a problem?
    1. No, permissions are based on the UID of the object, so the permissions will correctly handle the object regardless of how the name changes.
-However, if there is a need to make the permissions update to match the name, edit the adc.conf to set `send_rbac_data=true` then restart the ADM module and this will resend all permissions and update the values.
+However, if there is a need to make the permissions update to match the name, edit the adc.conf to set `send_rbac_data=true` then restart the App Delivery Manager module and this will resend all permissions and update the values.
 (It is recommended to set the `send_rbac_data=false` parameter back to false after completing this step).
 3. A user has CREATE permissions for a specific object (e.g. CREATE permissions for `env1|f114ff25-0708-46f5-8f7c-efe8d564ec25`).
 Why aren’t they able to create objects?
    1. Permissions for specific objects are only relevant for targeting objects with that specific UID.
 So setting CREATE permission for a specific object would only allow the user to create an object with that specific UID, which is not valid.
 In order to allow a user to successfully create, they must have `ALL` permission for that object.
 It is recommended that permissions on parent objects be restricted if it is desired for a user to create objects while not having full access.
 4. Why does a GET request sometimes return 200 when a user does not have permissions, when all other requests return a 403?